-After seven years of dedication and service to Illinois State, College of Arts and Sciences (CAS) Dean Greg Simpson will retire on June 30.
+After seven years of dedication and service to Illinois State, College of Arts and Sciences (CAS) Dean Greg Simpson retired on June 30.
 Between last-minute home repairs and packing boxes before their move to Kansas City, Greg and his wife, Mary Margaret Simpson, sat down to discuss their plan for continued involvement with Illinois State.

 The two have recently endowed a $25,000 scholarship to help incoming Redbirds afford the cost of a degree.
 The Greg and Mary Margaret Simpson Endowed Scholarship is renewable for four years, so long as its recipient maintains good standing with the University, and it has become a source of pride for the Simpsons.

 “We wanted to give something back to the University that’s done so much for us,” Greg Simpson said.
 “We thought a scholarship would be a good thing to do.”

 With a decrease in high school graduation rates and the amount of government support for state universities dramatically declining, schools rely on enrollment now more than ever.
 The Greg and Mary Margaret Simpson Endowed Scholarship is a way for the Simpsons to give to the University and its future students.

 “You want to make a difference,” Mary Margaret Simpson said.
 “By doing this, we’re going to continue to have a role in something.
 We have benefitted so much from being here that we want to do something in return.”

 The pair notes their experience at Illinois State has been one to remember.
 They recounted their ride through the homecoming parade the first year they arrived on campus and recall with joy the cheers they received from onlookers.